CharlesMicou/SpatialTiled/README.md

 * The `spatial` CLI tool (available for various OSes from [here](https://docs.improbable.io/reference/13.0/index))
 * [Gradle 4.x or higher](https://gradle.org/install/) installed and on your PATH

-Run `spatial worker build TiledWorker` to generate the SpatialOS Java SDK dependencies.
+Run `spatial worker build TiledWorker` to import the SpatialOS Java SDK dependencies and generate the schema generated code.

+## Generating a snapshot from map files

+Run `spatial local worker launch TiledWorker toSnapshot` to generate a snapshot.

+I'll fix this up to take better args soon, I promise.

+## Generating a map from snapshot files

+Run `spatial local worker launch TiledWorker toMaps` to get a `NotImplementedError` exception.

 ## Tiled Project Structure

-At the moment, the snapshot generator expects to be passed a world resource directory that follows the following format (defining `maps`, `tilesets`, and `img` folders).
+At the moment, the snapshot generator expects a world resource directory that follows the following format (defining `maps`, `tilesets`, and `img` folders).

 ```
 my_world/